sim42/GP/README.md

-# GP
+# General Physics Course
-General Physics Course
+This is a 80 hours programe for ungraduate student in the fresh year.